Damar Island

+Damar is considered to be a very good surfing location.

 Description

 Damar is about 20 km (12 mi.) long by 18 km (11 mi.) wide.
 It lies about 125 km (78 mi.) east of Romang and 200 km (124 mi.) east of Wetar.
 The northern part of the island has been largely cleared for dryland farming of coconuts, cashews, coffee beans, cocoa beans, cloves and nutmegs, while the southern part is still mainly forested.
 Habitation is concentrated in the north and east; most islanders are farmers or fishers.

 The highest point of the island is 868 m (2,847 ft) Mount Wurlali, an andesitic stratovolcano.
+There are seven villages on the island - Batumerah on the northwest coast (which has the postcode of 97128), and Wulur, Kuay Melu, Kumur, Bebar Timur, Ilih and Keyli in the east (which share the postcode 97652).

+Villages

+The island is administratively divided into seven villages (desa), listed below with their officially-estimated populations as at mid 2022, together with their postcodes.

+Notes: (a) the most southern desa, includes the small islands of Terbang Utari and Terbang Selatan. (b) comprising 3,127 males and 2,896 females.

 Important Bird Area

 The forested part of the island has been identified by BirdLife International as an Important Bird Area because it supports the endemic Damar flycatcher, which is largely restricted to lowland evergreen forest habitat.